vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 * You have your own data locally
 * It has realistic light effects which you can use as overlay

+With this [Home Assistant Floor Plan Generator Plugin](https://github.com/shmuelzon/home-assistant-floor-plan/) you can export images direct in a format which you can directly use in Home Assistant.

 ---
 ## Creating your floor plan
 When you've chosen an application, you can start.\